DevCycleHQ/ios-client-sdk/README.md

 ## OpenFeature Support

-If you want to use DevCycle with the [OpenFeature](https://openfeature.dev) API, use the provider from its new repository:
+If you want to use DevCycle with the [OpenFeature](https://openfeature.dev) API, use the provider from its repository:

 [https://github.com/DevCycleHQ/ios-openfeature-provider](https://github.com/DevCycleHQ/ios-openfeature-provider)